 DCRT (Disable Certification).
-The DCRT bit must be set to one (1), indicating that the target will not perform any vendor-specific media certification process or format verification operation while executing the FORMAT UNIT command.
+A DCRT bit of zero (0) indicates that the Target will perform a media certification operation to generate a Clist.
+A DCRT bit of one (1), indicates that the target will not perform any media certification process or format verification operation while executing the FORMAT UNIT command.